RUCAIBox/RecBole/asset/time_test_result/Context-aware_recommendation.md

 | FwFM      | 1175.24                   | 8.90                        | 2.12            |
 | xDeepFM   | 32.27                     | 1.34                        | 2.25            |

+Note: Criteo dataset is not suitable for DIN model and DSSM model.
 #### Config file of Criteo dataset:

 ```